fabianschwamborn/clientsideMultidownloadExample/README.md

 1. Open `website/index.html` in a web browser
 2. Wait for the file list to load
-3. Select the files you want to download
+3. Select files to download using checkboxes
-4. Click "Ausgewählte Dateien herunterladen"
+4. Click "Download Selected Files"
-5. Choose where to save the ZIP file
+5. Choose where to save the ZIP file (if using File System API)
-6. Watch the progress as files are downloaded and compressed
+6. Monitor progress as files are downloaded and compressed

 ## Configuration